First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 "Did they—"

 The hunters passed the storage houses where dragon spines formed the walls, doors sagging on their hinges.
-Iron cisterns in the doorways, bellies dark with years of staining.
-Supplies dwindled.
+Iron cisterns sat in the doorways, bellies dark with years of staining, and nothing in them.

 "Where are the dragons?"

-More people flooding toward them now.
-Looking for bundles of meat.
-For scales strapped to backs.
-For triumph.
+More people flooded toward them now, looking for bundles of meat, for scales strapped to backs, for triumph.

 The hunters offered only scorched cloaks, exhaustion, empty hands.